Numigi/odoo-sale-addons/website_sale_request_price/README.rst

 - An opportunity is created in the backend.
 - The following information is automatically filled in:
 1. Name: "Shop: {name of the variant}"
-2. E-mail: field E-mail of the form
+2. Email: field Email of the form
 3. Telephone: field Telephone of the form
 4. Team: sales team from config
 5. Internal notes: field Additional Information of the form